trent-sears/startup_investment/README.md

 In conclusion, the biggest indicators of whether or not a company will be acquired for the different categories used as my predictors are seeking venture funding, the spread of days from founding to seeking funding, if the company is based in California and finally if they are a software company or not.

 ## Areas Of Future Improvement
+* Change threshold value for success
+    - to raise precision
 * Try different class balancing techniques
     - class weights
 * Try different Models